Residents of Western Australia can't choose their electricity providers, but they can switch gas suppliers.

 For gas, Western Australians now have three choices of provider: Alinta Energy, Kleenheat and AGL, who recently started operating in WA.

 Who provides electricity in Western Australia?

 The Western Australian electricity market is divided into the South West Interconnected System (SWIS) and other areas.
-Homes do not have a choice of which company they receive their energy from, which will be decided by the location of their home.
+The company from which a home receives its energy is determined by the home's location.